+61 8 9360 1778

 I have been educated both in Malaysia and Australia and hold a PhD in economics from the Australian National University.
 Broadly, my research interests are in understanding the links between individuals, institutions and economic growth.
 More specifically, I am interested in the political economy and institutional arrangements of countries “stuck in the middle income trap” in the Indo-Pacific region and Australia’s relationship with these economies.

-In 2016, I will direct the Capstone Consultancy Project unit in the newly developed Executive Masters in Leadership, Strategy and Innovation.
+I direct the Capstone Consultancy Project unit in the newly developed Executive Masters in Leadership, Strategy and Innovation.

 Investigating the political, social and economic challenges faced by countries in the Indo-Pacific region (with specific focus on Southeast Asia, in particular Malaysia) that are experiencing the middle-income trap.

 Investigating key public policy issues impacting Western Australia and its main trade and investment partners in the Indo-Pacific region (specifically Southeast Asia, in particular Malaysia).